top of page

 • Assessing posture and movement patterns

 Osteopathic care often focuses on restoring balanced movement through the neck and upper body.
+When surrounding areas move better, the neck may not have to absorb as much mechanical strain during daily activity, work, or exercise.

 Physiotherapy